albumentations-team/autoalbument/README.md

 - [FAQ](#faq)

 ## Installation
 AutoAlbument requires Python 3.6 or higher.

+#### PyPI
+To install the latest stable version from PyPI:

+`pip install -U autoalbument`

+#### GitHub
-To install the library:
+To install the latest version from GitHub:

-- Clone the repository: `git clone git@github.com:albumentations-team/autoalbument.git`.
-- Install the library: `pip install -e autoalbument/`.
+`pip install -U git+https://github.com/albumentations-team/autoalbument`

-Note: for now, AutoAlbument uses features that are available only in this branch of Albumentations: [https://github.com/albumentations-team/albumentations/tree/updated_transforms](https://github.com/albumentations-team/albumentations/tree/updated_transforms)

 ## Usage
 ### 1. Create a directory with configuration files.